Jet fragmentation transverse momentum distributions in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Analysis method

 \section{Analysis method}

 For each collision event, jets are reconstructed with the anti-$\kt{}$ algorithm~\cite{antikt} and resolution parameter $R=0.4$ using FastJet~\cite{fastjet}.
 The $p_\mathrm{T}$-recombination scheme is used when reconstructing jets.
 Jets are selected in $\left| \eta \right| < 0.25 $ to satisfy the fiducial acceptance of the EMCal.
-In the jet reconstruction both charged particles with $\pt{}>\unit[0.15]{\GeVc}$ and EMCal clusters with $\pt{}>\unit[0.30]{\GeVc}$ are considered.
+The jet energy resolution $\mathrm{JER} = \sigma(p_\mathrm{T, jet}^\mathrm{reco})/p_\mathrm{T, jet}^\mathrm{true}$ is calculated as 20\% (18\%) at $p_\mathrm{T, jet}^\mathrm{true} = 20$ GeV/$c$ and 21\% (19\%) at 100 GeV/$c$ in pp (p--Pb) collisions.
+The jet angular resolution is estimated as 29\% (28\%) and 2\% (2\%) at $\ptjet = 20$ GeV/c 20\% (19\%) and 1.2\% (1.2\%) at $\ptjet = 100$ GeV/c in pp (p--Pb) collisions for pseudorapidity and azimuthal angle, respectively.
+In the jet reconstruction both charged particles with $\pt{}>\unit[0.15]{\GeVc}$ and EMCal clusters with $\pt{}>\unit[0.3]{\GeVc}$ are considered.
 All charged particles within a fixed cone with a resolution parameter $R$ are taken as jet constituents, instead of using the list of jet constituents provided by the jet algorithm~\cite{Aad:2011sc,Chatrchyan:2012mec}.
 Results are presented in terms of the jet transverse momentum \ptjet.